joshmurr/js_3d_engine/unfolder/README.md

 ## The Net

 This was the final __headache__ of the whole project, or at least the most recent.
 There are _many_ ways of approaching this problem.
-You could literally attempt to unfold the mesh face-by-face (I tried that), or flatten each face onto the XZ plane using rotations and translations (I tried that too), OR you could use some nifty maths to project each face only a virtual plane and convert 3D coordinates to 2D x and y coordinates (I did that one). `create2dCoordsFromFaces()` does just that.
+You could literally attempt to unfold the mesh face-by-face (I tried that), or flatten each face onto the XZ plane using rotations and translations (I tried that too), OR you could use some nifty maths to project each face on to a virtual plane and convert 3D coordinates to 2D x and y coordinates (I did that one). `create2dCoordsFromFaces()` does just that.

 At this point there is a spanning tree which describes how the net should be contructed, and there is an array of each face in terms of x and y coordinates. `layoutNet()` is a pretty large funciton which iterates through the spanning tree by branch and attempts to place each face, starting from the root of the branch (what should be the biggest face) and place each successive face by rotating it to line up the joining vertices with the previous face.